VacCrow/vaccrow.github.io/guides/ultimates/UWU.md

 + **<u>Geocrush</u>:**

 *Titan* will jump into the arena Raid-wide AoE dealing proximity <span class='magic'>magical damage</span>.
 The first time he will jump in the middle of the arena.
-The two next times, he will jump at the edge he's facing before leaving the arena and destroy the outter ring of the arena.
+The two next times, he will jump at the edge he's facing before leaving the arena and destroy the outer ring of the arena.

 ___